 Sleep and Wellbeing

-Try to get a good eight hours sleep per night.
+Try to get a good eight hours of sleep per night.
 Chances are that if you’re not sleeping enough, you’re over-thinking things.

 Planning helps.
 Plan out your day ahead, write things down, it helps.
 Manage your stress.

 As a rule, if you CAN do something about then there’s no point worrying about it, and if you CAN’T do something about it, then there’s no point worrying about it.

 Sunlight is good but daylight is adequate.
 Go for walks, eat al fresco, sit in the garden, whatever you can do to get 15-20 minutes of daylight under your skin.